Typhoon Man-yi (2007): Philippines and Guam

 Strong waves from the typhoon capsized a ship 375 mi to the northwest of Guam, killing three and leaving six missing.
 Downed electricity lines from Man-yi caused widespread power outages on Guam.
+Damages in Guam amounted to be US$10,000.

 Despite Man-yi exiting the PAR on July 13, the big rainbands of the typhoon associated with the prevailing southwest monsoon brought heavy rainfall in parts of the Northern, Central and the Southern Luzon.
 There were also reports of landslides and flooding.

 Japan

 Some TV footages showed high winds in Shizuoka's central prefecture pounding rocky shorelines, and a landslide in Chiba to the further north flattened one home.
 Power outages affected a total of 744 households while water was cut by landslides in some areas.
-The Funagira Dam in Shizuoka Prefecture overflowed due to the heavy rains associated with Man-yi; an 11-year old kid died, possibly due to the dam overflowing while he's trying to get back his ball.
-The damages from Man-yi were unknown, but it is estimated that the typhoon left millions of damages on the country.
+Three people were killed, among them an 11-year old kid who drowned in a river.
+Another man was left missing.
+Damages from Man-yi and the plum rain reached 60.9 billion JPY (US$499 million).

 In Kadena Air Base, some trees and branches were knocked down due to the strong winds from Man-yi.
 There were reports of power outages and an interrupted supply of water due to the typhoon.
 Post mortem, Typhoon Man-yi has been the most powerful typhoon since 2003 to strike the base.